The ‘Needs to Know’

 Once over, keep to the right along the amazing flood defences…

-14. Once over we turn right at the footpath sign…
+14. Turn right at the footpath sign…

 …& then immediately left into the field, keeping close to the hedge…